Homemade Pumpkin and Piloncillo Puree

 Notes

-- The pumpkin in the pictures is a 7.5 pound carving pumpkin.
+- The pumpkin in the ingredient list is referring to a carving pumpkin.
 A pumpkin of this size will make about 5-7 cups of puree.

 - Sugar pumpkins weigh between 2-4 pounds.
 Use 2 larger-sized sugar pumpkins for the exact recipe shown.
 This will make about 8 cups of puree.